Online Dating Scams: How to Stay Safe With Online Dating

 - Google will show you if the image appears on any other sites and any similar images that it finds

 If by doing this you become suspicious and suspect the person you are chatting to is not who they say they are, trust your instincts.
-Sometimes people will steal the photos of other real people to create fake profiles, so it is a good idea to check this.
+Sometimes people will steal photos of other real people to create fake profiles.

 Aside from robot scammers, there are also human scammers lurking on dating sites.
-Red flags include the following:
+Warning signs include the following:

 - The person you are chatting with immediately asks you to talk with them privately via personal email or some other messaging service outside of the dating site or app.